How to Play Baccarat: a Beginner's Guide

 For beginners who want solid value:

-- Focus on Banker bets as your default
+- Focus on Banker bets as your default, as this is the best strategy due to the lower house edge

-- Use Player bets if you want to mix it up
+- Use Player bets if you want to try a different bet or mix up your strategies

-- Treat Tie bets as a high-risk novelty, not part of your core strategy
+- Treat Tie bets as a high-risk novelty, not part of your core strategy, since the house edge is much higher

 Real Hand Examples